dja24030/DRL_Navigation/NavigationReport.md

   - the input layer which size depends of the state_size parameter passed in the constructor
   - 2 hidden fully connected layers of 1024 cells each
   - the output layer which size depends of the action_size parameter passed in the constructor

+    #### Model architecture

+    A range of neural models were tried exploring wide, deep and shallow configurations.
+Overall, the simpler models performed as well or better than deeper ones and wide models performed worse than narrow ones.
+All models started with a 37 x 1 input vector from the environment, constructed two or more fully connected hidden layers and ended with a fully connected layer outputing 4 outputs, one for each action.

 - dqn_agent.py : In this python file, a DQN agent and a Replay Buffer memory used by the DQN agent) are defined.
   - The DQN agent class is implemented, as described in the Deep Q-Learning algorithm.
 It provides several methods :
     - constructor :